-The annual budget will also include the approved number of full time equivalents (FTEs) for the City.
-Budget approval is considered approval of the FTEs.
-The City Manager may transfer and/or repurpose FTEs among departments and funds as needed to meet the needs of the community.
-If a transfer changes the total appropriations for any particular fund, then City Council approval is necessary.
+The annual Budget will also include the approved number of full time equivalents (FTEs) for the City.
+Approval of budget is considered approval of the FTEs.
+City Manager may transfer and/or repurpose FTEs among departments and funds as needed to meet the needs of the community.
+If the transfer changes the total appropriations for any particular fund, then City Council approval is necessary.

-In order to maintain effective staffing levels, the Police department may exceed total budgeted FTEs by 4.0 FTEs to accommodate planned departures and retirements in light of the long personnel recruitment and training times required.
-The department must stay within the appropriated budget for that fiscal year and receive advanced approval from the City Manager.
+In order to maintain effective staffing levels, the Police department may exceed total budgeted FTEs by 4.0 FTEs to accommodate planned departures and retirements in light of the long recruitment and training times required.
+The department must stay within appropriated budget for that fiscal year and receive advanced approval from the City Manager.